Olympus E-M1 vs Pentax K-3 II

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the E-M1 and the K-3 II have been discontinued, but can regularly be found used on eBay.
+Both the E-M1 and the K-3 II have been discontinued, but can regularly be found used on ebay.
 The E-M1 was replaced by the Olympus E-M1 II, while the K-3 II was followed by the Pentax K-3 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-M1 Manual (free pdf) or the online Pentax K-3 II Manual.
+Further information on the features and operation of the E-M1 and K-3 II can be found, respectively, in the Olympus E-M1 Manual (free pdf) or the online Pentax K-3 II Manual.

 So what is the bottom line?
 Is the Olympus E-M1 better than the Pentax K-3 II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.